twolfson/single-child/README.md

 Spawn a single child process which kills itself on restart.

-This was built as a module of [listen-spawn][listen-spawn], a CLI tool that starts a web-server and runs a command every time it is pinged.
-Think of it as a [nodemon][nodemon] over HTTP.
+This was built as a module of [listen-spawn][listen-spawn], a CLI tool that starts a server and runs a command every time it is pinged; a [nodemon][nodemon] over HTTP.

 [listen-spawn]: https://github.com/twolfson/listen-spawn
 [nodemon]: https://github.com/remy/nodemon